-Other famous plus-size alternative models include Tara Lynn, Robyn Lawley, and Candice Huffine—but there’s also plenty of noteworthy rising plus-size models, including La’Shaunae Stewart, Paloma Elsesser, Naomi Shimada, Vivian Eyo-Ephraim, and Tash Ncube.
+Other famous plus-size alternative models include Tara Lynn, Robyn Lawley, and Candice Huffine—but there are also plenty of noteworthy rising plus-size models, including La’Shaunae Stewart, Paloma Elsesser, Naomi Shimada, Vivian Eyo-Ephraim, and Tash Ncube.

 How Can I Become a Plus Size Bikini Model?

 Some larger agencies have swimsuit divisions, but most plus-size models for swim campaigns are chosen from a regular plus-size modeling roster.
 Remember to include bikini or lingerie shots in your portfolio to be considered for swimwear roles.

 Height and size requirements are about the same for plus-size bikini models as for other plus models.
 Generally, those casting plus-size models for swimwear shoots seek hourglass figures with visible muscle tone, but as brands diversify their shoots, more room is being made for models of all shapes.
 Confidence is key here!